Anti-dsDNA

 No test preparation is needed.

 The anti-dsDNA test is used in support of a diagnosis of systemic lupus erythematosus (SLE) and distinguishes it from other autoimmune disorders.
 The test is typically requested following a positive ANA test in people who have clinical signs that suggest SLE.
-It may be requested along with another autoantibody associated with SLE, the anti-Sm (Smith antibody) test, which is often performed as part of an extractable nuclear antigen (ENA) panel.
-Depending upon clinical signs and the doctor's suspicions, additional autoantibodies may be requested to help distinguish between, and rule out, other autoimmune disorders.
+It may be requested along with other autoantibodies associated with SLE, these other antibodies are often tested as part of an extractable nuclear antigen (ENA) panel.
+Depending upon clinical signs and the doctor’s suspicions, additional autoantibodies may be requested to help distinguish between, and rule out, other autoimmune disorders.

 The anti-dsDNA test may be used to monitor disease activity in a person who has been diagnosed with SLE.
 Those with SLE often have flare-ups where symptoms worsen and then die down.
 Increased anti-dsDNA levels may be seen prior to and during these flare-ups.